dtortosa/genetics_trainability_australia/to_do_combat_genes.md

     - there is a version of 2011 and new one in 2022 with github repo
     - https://github.com/RitchieLab/GWAS-QC#basic-overview
 - Integrative polygenic risk score improves the prediction accuracy of complex traits and diseases
+- PGSbuilder: An end-to-end platform for human genome association analysis and polygenic risk score predictions
+    - use the paper as s guide of good practice PRS?
 - Interpreting population and family-based genome-wide association studies in the presence of confounding
 - A tutorial on conducting genome‐wide association studies: Quality control and statistical analysis
 - Genetic prediction of complex traits with polygenic scores: a statistical review